andrew/ultimate-awesome/README.md

 - [Awesome-3D-AIGC](https://github.com/mdyao/Awesome-3D-AIGC) - A curated list of papers and open-source resources focused on 3D AIGC.
 - [Awesome-Multimodality](https://github.com/Yutong-Zhou-cv/Awesome-Multimodality) - A Survey on multimodal learning research.
 - [Awesome-Ethereum](https://github.com/ttumiel/Awesome-Ethereum) - A Curated List of Awesome Ethereum Resources.
-- [Awesome-Mamba-in-Low-Level-Vision](https://github.com/csguoh/Awesome-Mamba-in-Low-Level-Vision) - A paper list of recent mamba efforts for low-level vision.
 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
 - [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥 This repo collects top international conference papers, codes about Spiking Neural Networks. 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
+- [awesome-amm](https://github.com/0xperp/awesome-amm) - Collection of AMMs, Orderbooks, and everything in between.
 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [awesome-remote-mcp-servers](https://github.com/jaw9c/awesome-remote-mcp-servers) - Remote MCP Servers.
 - [awesome-servicemesh](https://github.com/servicemesher/awesome-servicemesh) - Awesome service mesh -